yijunyu/rust-diagnostics/README.md

 - [x] Separate the output files into a different folder, but keep using the same ".rs" file extension
 - [x] Measure the number of warnings per KLOC through `count_diagnostics.sh`
 - [x] Store the transformation results before and after `clippy --fix` into the `transform` folder
+- [x] list the marked rules applied to the transformations
+- [ ] Select only the relevant marked rules

 ## Acknowledgement